-Yes, your local OSHA Area Office director will decide whether to investigate the incident, depending on the circumstances of the heart attack.
+Yes.
+Employers do have to report a heart attack if it resulted from a work-related incident.
+Your local OSHA Area Office will decide whether to investigate the incident, depending on the circumstances of the heart attack.

 No, You must only report a fatality to OSHA if the fatality occurs within thirty (30) days of the work-related incident.
 For an in-patient hospitalization, amputation, or loss of an eye, you must only report the event to OSHA if it occurs within twenty-four (24) hours of the work-related incident.
 However, the fatality, in-patient hospitalization, amputation, or loss of an eye must be recorded on your OSHA injury and illness records, if you are required to keep such records.

 If you do not learn about a reportable fatality, in-patient hospitalization, amputation, or loss of an eye at the time it takes place, you must make the report to OSHA within the following time period after the fatality, in-patient hospitalization, amputation, or loss of an eye is reported to you or to any of your agent(s): Eight (8) hours for a fatality, and twenty-four (24) hours for an in-patient hospitalization, an amputation, or a loss of an eye.

 OSHA defines inpatient hospitalization as a formal admission to the in-patient service of a hospital or clinic for care or treatment.

 No, you do not have to report an in-patient hospitalization that involves only observation or diagnostic testing.
 You must only report to OSHA each inpatient hospitalization that involves care or treatment.